phetsims/phet-info/doc/phet-software-design-patterns.md

   }
 ```

 If you come across conditional declarations like the one above, this module is most likely utilized in both client sided and server sided code.
-The difference in the declaration is needed due to limitations by RequireJS .
+The difference in the declaration is needed due to limitations by RequireJS.

 ----